dlowe/nnet/README.markdown

 Making sure not to overfit the network to the training data is a bit of a black art.
-I used a wrapper script to implement early stopping with a set of test data separated from the training data.
+I used a wrapper script to implement early stopping with a set of test data separated from the training data; other techniques are possible.

 Bad input (e.g. nonexistent files, non-numeric number of iterations, etc.) tends to result in empty output.